heliocloud-data/platform/README.md

 This is a very open role and not necessarily what you should set for your default user.
 However, in order to run these instructions you must have IAM roles that allow creation/deletion of both IAM roles and policies.

 #### Region
 A HelioCloud instance runs within a single AWS region.
-Since the availability of individual AWS services can vary region to region, we have compiled below the list of AWS regions we know a HelioCloud instance can successfully operate within.
+The availability of individual AWS services and various images or configurations they can be deployed within can vary from region to region.
-- us-east-1 (_preferred: the data for initial HelioClouds are here and there will be no egress costs_)

-TODO: Get a list of regions a HelioCloud instance _should_ be able to be deployed into successfully
+Currently, all HelioCloud development and testing has been done using `us-east-1`, however that isn't to say you can't _try_ to deploy it into another.
+Should you encounter any issues doing so, please reach out to the HelioCloud development team and let us know.
+We are actively working to ensure HelioCloud is deployable to any/all AWS regions.

 ## 2 Configuration
 A single HelioCloud deployment into an AWS account is referred to as a HelioCloud **instance**, in keeping with the idea